Hollywood Pacific Theatre: Beginnings

 The building's centerpiece, its movie theater, was Hollywood's first movie theater designed specifically for sound.
 The theater was meant to open in 1927 showing The Jazz Singer, but construction overruns and Sam Warner's death prevented this.
-Instead, the theater opened on April 26, 1928 with a showing of Glorious Betsy starring Conrad Nagel and Dolores Costello.
-The Jazz Singer star Al Jolson emceed the opening, which marked Warner Brothers's entry into the theater operation business in California.
+Instead, the theater opened on April 26, 1928 with a showing of Glorious Betsy.
+The Jazz Singer star Al Jolson emceed the opening, which marked Warner Brothers's entry into the theater business in California.
 The theater sat more than 2,700 and was built to complete directly with Grauman's Chinese and Egyptian.

-In addition to the theater, the building featured a nursery, emergency hospital, lounge, retail and office space, and a 3,000 sq. ft. radio studio.
+In addition to the theater, the building featured a nursery, emergency hospital, lounge, retail and office space, and a 3000 sqft radio studio.
 Radio station KFWB occupied the studio, and two radio masts were added to the building soon after it opened, with the station's letters displayed on the masts.

 Change in ownership and renovations

 In 1949, the United States Supreme Court issued the Paramount Decision, prohibiting major film studios from owning movie theaters.
 To comply, Warner Brothers spun off Stanley Warner Theatres in 1953, at which point this building transferred ownership to that company.
 Stanley Warner Theatres later merged with RKO Theatres Corp to become RKO Stanley Warner.

 In the 1950s, when theaters tried to compete with television by introducing widescreen, this venue was one of the few in Hollywood large enough to convert to Cinerama.
 After renovations, the theater reopened as Warner Cinerama on April 29, 1953.
-The new screen was 28 feet by 76 feet with a 146 degree arc, and seating was reduced to approximately 1,500 to accommodate the larger screen.
+The new screen was 28x76 ft with a 146 degree arc and seating was reduced to approximately 1,500 to accommodate the larger screen.